True Spies Episode 88: Tradecraft, Part 3

 NARRATOR: And she didn’t have the money, so it helps to be a bit of a sociopath in these circumstances.

-JIM LAWLER: Well, when I when I found out that she needed this medical procedure and that it was going to cost about $5,000, I knew that this was the kind of thing that would sweeten the whole moment and would make it more palatable.
+JIM LAWLER: Well, when I found out that she needed this medical procedure and that it was going to cost about $5,000, I knew that this was the kind of thing that would sweeten the whole moment and would make it more palatable.

 NARRATOR: You have to look at the bigger picture of what Jim is trying to do, serve his country, one lunch date at a time.